-These are the personal work, illustrations and animations of Maria Stark (I got married and changed my new, hence the confusion...).
+These are the personal work, illustrations and animations of Maria Stark (I got married and changed my name, hence the confusion...).
 I work as an animator and motion designer and make illustrations the rest of the time.
 Ink on paper is my superpower.
-If you have questions about collaborations, buying prints (all illustrations are available as prints), making commissions or just want to offer me a job, press the button and send me an e-mail.
+If you have questions about collaborations, making commissions or just want to offer me a job, press the button and send me an e-mail.
+I have a shop at mariastark.bigcartel.com where you can buy prints.

 This is the first of three images that tells the story about the fate of Prince Blue-Feather - once alive in a vivid court, now faded in a deep and strange sleep.